TRaSH-Guides/Guides/docs/Radarr/radarr-setup-quality-profiles-anime.md

 ??? question "Should I run a single instance or dual instances?"

-    It's recommended to run two Radarr instances (one for Anime and one for regular movies) as mentioned at the top of this guide.
+    It's recommended to run two Radarr instances (one for Anime and one for regular movies).
 This allows you to have completely separate quality profiles, custom formats, and settings optimised for each type of content without conflicts.
 However, if you prefer a single instance, you can create separate quality profiles and assign movies accordingly.

 ---